jpsm83/health/documentation/n8n/rewriteArticle.md

 - Do NOT create articles shorter than the original - this is absolutely forbidden
 - Do NOT output content in any language other than English - this is absolutely forbidden
 - Do NOT use non-English characters, words, or phrases in any part of the output
+- **Do NOT leave any mentions of the original source brand/website** - ALL must be replaced with "Women's Spot"
+- **Do NOT preserve original publication names** - they must be replaced with "Women's Spot"
+- **Do NOT skip brand replacement** - this is CRITICAL for branding consistency
+- **Do NOT leave any mentions of the original source brand/website** - ALL must be replaced with "Women's Spot"
+- **Do NOT preserve original publication names** - they must be replaced with "Women's Spot"
+- **Do NOT skip brand replacement** - this is CRITICAL for branding consistency